GetStream/protocol/openapi-gen/README.md

 We can generate several clients from one spec using one target, filtering the spec using extensions or tags.
 So we can have one template and call entire process for backend/frontend integration or split client into 2: one for channels api, one for messages api.

-Filter values shoudl be specified in config.yaml or/and in command line arguments.
+Filter values should be specified in config.yaml or/and in command line arguments.
 For example:

 in config.yaml: